zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/create-map-with-wizard/create-map-with-wizard.md

 You will now inspect the Map Region created by the wizard.

-1. In the Developer Toolbar at the bottom of the page, click on the **Edit Page** button.
+1. In the Developer Toolbar at the bottom of the page, click on the **Page 2** button to edit the page.
 ![Image alt text](images/create-map-11.png)

 2. In the Page tree on the left, under **Body** click **Airports Map**.
 This is the title of the Map Region created by the Create Page wizard.
 It is, by default, the same as the Page title and can be changed as desired.
 In the Region details panel on the right, observe that this Region has a type of **Map**.